Now streaming on:

 This story is bound to lead to several showdowns at once, and the action climax is beautifully orchestrated by Hill: it’s suspenseful, jarring, and never descends to formal cheating of narrative cheapness to give the audience what it wants and deserves.
 In the runup to this, Hill’s measured, terse style doesn’t, unfortunately, serve him quite as well as it did in masterworks like “The Driver” and “The Long Riders,” to name just two.
 And while Waltz is wonderful as Max—it must have been kind of a thrill for Waltz, who also executive-produced, to play a guy who’s simply a hero, no tics or perversities required—and Dafoe eats up his role with vigor, a couple of the actors, Burke and Brosnahan particularly, seem to be finding their footing in some early scenes.
 These are the distinctions that separate the instant classics from the immediately satisfying entertainments.
 And I’ll allow that in a few years “Dead for a Dollar” may look better than it does today.
 And today it looked better than pretty good.

-This review was filed from the premiere at the Venice Film Festival.
+This review was filed from the premiere at the Venice Film Festival on September 6th.
 It opens on September 30th.